Coast of Manado - North Sulawesi

 In the shallow part you will

 find a colourful variation of soft and hard Corals plus a variation of Nudibranchs.
-Here you are likely to observe Blue ribbon Eels,
+Here you are likely to observe Blue-ribbon eels,

 Batu Hitam - [2]